-At the age of 15, Nashville native Megan Golden received her first guitar and started her musical journey.
+At the age of 15, Nashville native Megan Golden received her first best ukulele for beginners 2018 journey.
 Growing up she listened to Britney Spears and started belting out to some of her songs.
 She was admittedly probably too young to be listening to the current queen of pop, but it definitely helped lead Megan into wanting to become a singer.

 Now at 21, she has just released her first, self-titled EP and her first single, “Getaway Car”.
 I was able to catch up with Megan on the EP process, where she fits in the country genre, and who inspired her to get her where she is today.
 Also, be sure to check out her social media links below; and if you’re in Nashville, be sure to see her live!

 What was the EP process like for you?

 I did a PledgeMusic campaign, and I did this whole campaign thing to raise money for it.
 I recorded with these two guys that I played live shows with them and they approached me and they knew I was looking for places to record and I just hit it off with them.
 We went into the studio and recorded for about a week; just about every day.
 It was really, really fun.
 It was a fun experience and it was my first time every professionally recording.

 Yes, I actually was.
 A lot of people think it’s random, since a lot of people move here to do it.
 I got lucky and was already here, and that was exciting.

 Who would you say you draw your biggest influences from?

 I had drawn a lot of inspiration from Taylor Swift, obviously.
 I did study her songwriting a lot.
 She is a big reason on why I started to write songs.
 When I saw she wrote all of her stuff I was like, ‘That’s really cool, I want to do that.’
 Miranda Lambert has been a big inspiration.
 Johnny Cash, I love Johnny Cash.
 Those are the main people probably.